rishikeshdevsot/streaming_decompression/README.md

 2. `cat <archive-location>.tar.gz | ./program1.py | ./program2.py`

 ### Architecture
 The architecture is similar to the C++ implementation.
 In this case the `tarfile.open()` function is used to open a stream to `stdin` (called input_tar) and `stdout` (called output_tar) in program1.
 Program1 iterates over all the members of the archive, extracts each file and sends it to the output stream.
-The symlinks(both hard and soft) are skipped, the details are provied in the testing section.
+Program2 reads from the output stream and writes the uncompressed files onto the disk.
+(Symlinks(both hard and soft) are skipped, the details are provied in the testing section)

 ### Testing
 #### Edge cases : result